smartnsoft/FlappyTranslator/README.md

 A tool which automatically generates Flutter localization resources from CSV and Excel files.

-This is especially useful as any team member can edit the CSV/Excel file, with the subsequent translations imported into the project with the use of a simple terminal command.
-This contrasts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.
-More information can be found in [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#an-alternative-class-for-the-apps-localized-resources).
+This is especially useful as any team member can edit the CSV/Excel file, with the subsequent translations imported into the project via a terminal command.
+Basic variables (strings and integers) are supported, however neither genders nor plurals are planned to be supported.
+If you require such functionality, consider using [arb_generator](https://pub.dev/packages/arb_generator).

 Note that as of version 2.0.0, null safe code is generated.
 Please use version 1.5.0 for non-null safe projects.